Academic Volume License Administrator Resources

 Contents

-Academic Volume Licenses (AVLs) servers are managed using NI Volume License Manager (VLM).
-VLM is a tool for our multi-seat license programs which allows you to centrally manage your licenses.
+Academic Volume Licensing (AVL) servers are managed using NI Volume License Manager (VLM).
+VLM is a tool for NI’s multi-seat license programs to manage licenses.

-• Unmanaged Concurrent License—This license type is easiest to manage, but operates as first come first served.
-If this license type is used, you are unable to reserve seats for individuals.
-You are able to track license usage numbers, but cannot easily track individual users.
+• Unmanaged Concurrent Licenses—This license type is easiest to manage but operates as a first-come, first-served licensing server.
+You cannot reserve seats for individuals with this license.
+You can track license usage numbers but cannot easily track individual users.

 Distribute Licenses to Students